-The rate of Japanese forest is approximately 67% compared to 30% on average of the world.
+The Japanese forest rate is about 67% compared to 30% on average of the world.
 Of all the prefectures in Japan, Kochi has the highest forest rate at 84%.
 How has this come about?
 In this lecture, we will clarify this question from historical perspective.
 Specifically, Students are expected to be able to explain the historical development of "conservation" and "utilization" of the environment in relation to laws, institutions, and technologies.
 To deepen mutual understanding by discussing between international students.